 To view an article regarding this issue published by the FTC go to: www.ftc.gov/bcp/edu/pubs/consumer/alerts/alt025.shtm

 What are the consequences of having a complaint filed against you by the FTC based on the contents of your website?
 At the very least you will incur significant legal fees in answering a complaint filed by the FTC and at worst you could be subject to a substantial fine.
 As an example, in an actual case, in 1998 the FTC brought a complaint against Dr. Roger Callahan and a Decision and Order was published by the FTC (Docket No. C-3797).
 The FTC determined that Dr. Callahan's Addiction Breaking System lacked competent and reliable scientific evidence among other things.
 Dr. Callahan and his attorneys entered into a consent order and he was fined Fifty Thousand Dollars ($50,000) and was subject to a number of restrictions.
 Obviously all practitioners want to avoid running afoul of the FTC.

 From a legal standpoint what you say about you and your services on your website is like a binding contract with each visitor to your website.
 Many practitioners do not understand the legal vulnerabilities they face because of the language they use of their websites to describe their credentials, their services or the effectiveness of the therapies they offer to clients.
 Here is sample language that demonstrates a legal problem:

-“Chances are that you've been searching for a way to get relief from your pain and distress--whether emotional or physical.
+"Chances are that you've been searching for a way to get relief from your pain and distress--whether emotional or physical.
 You're about to read about a rapid and effective way to do just that!
 You can truly resolve these issues so they no longer cause distress.
-Today, a revolutionary new method called XXXXXXXXX can provide relief for traumatic memories: childhood abuse, war, auto accident, etc. (you can insert any physical or mental problem)”
+Today, a revolutionary new method called XXXXXXXXX can provide relief for allergies, back pain, traumatic memories: childhood abuse, war, auto accident, etc. (you can insert any physical or mental problem)"

 Here is another statement from another website: